 By using renewable energy to power our school, we can rest assured that the consistent source of this energy, the sun, won’t run out resulting in a greener educational space for our current pupils, and those in years to come.
 Clean energy for a bright future; something our school wants for each and every pupil that shares our journey.

-Thanks to an amazing £5,000 pledge from local management services company Envirotec to kick off our campaign, our fundraising thermometer has been updated to reflect the 13% of funds currently raised out of the £42,000 required.
+Our fundraising thermometer has been updated to reflect the amount of funds currently raised out of the £42,000 required.